amirhoseinqd/opendocs/README.md

 - Responsive layout: Documentation created using this template adapts to different screen sizes, making it accessible on various devices.
 - Easy customization: Developers can easily modify the template to match their project's branding and requirements.
 - Syntax highlighting: Code snippets within the documentation are highlighted, improving readability and understanding.
-- Table of contents: The template automatically generates a table of contents, allowing users to navigate through the documentation effortlessly.
 - Interactive examples: It supports the inclusion of interactive examples using JavaScript, enhancing the learning experience.

 ### Usage: